chroma-core/docs/docs/getting-started.md

 docker-compose up -d --build
 ```

+Refer to [this docker-compose file](https://github.com/chroma-core/chroma/blob/main/docker-compose.yml) for environment variables and other dependencies (eg: [clickhouse](https://clickhouse.com)).
 If you have build issues, please reach out for help in the active [Community Discord](https://discord.gg/MMeYNTmh3x).
 Most issues get fixed in a few minutes.

 ### 3. Create a collection